10 Aug Guide to Print Finishes

 Whether you’re looking to produce a high-end brochure or want a business card that will impress, the finishing options you select will depend on the look and feel you want to achieve.

 Adding a varnish to paper stock gives it a smooth texture and helps to seal in the ink, making it rub-resistant.
-As it makes pages more durable, varnishes are a popular choice for magazines, books and brochures.
 There are three types of varnish to achieve the look you want:

 - Matt varnishing – understated, less reflective